tarikkavaz/Payload-Localized-Boilerplate/README.md

 ## Localization

 This app supports multiple languages through next-intl.
 The seed script creates content in English and Turkish by default.

+**📖 For detailed instructions on adding new languages, see [ADDING_LANGUAGES.md](./ADDING_LANGUAGES.md)**

-To add more languages:
+Quick overview to add more languages:

 1. Add translations in the admin panel
 2. Configure additional locales in the Payload config